 Occasionally, the jacket with George playing guitar was used for other records, namely the European KUM BACK S-1 / S-2 with small labels, but this may have been done by distributors who had copies of the jacket available and different discs with the "Get Back" material.

 Matrix of the second version.
 Disc here below.

 INTEREST.
 All these Dutch records are historically important and relatively rare. ****/***

 1970.
-A fake Lemon LP, on stereo matrix SIDE A / SIDE B of quality comparable with the original, had a rubber-stamped cover titled GET BACK, and poorly counterfeited yellow Lemon labels.
-This record was realized by the same company who produced GB / GET BACK on YOOW label.
+A fake Lemon LP, on a stereo matrix SIDE A / SIDE B of quality comparable with the original, had a rubber-stamped cover titled GET BACK, and poorly counterfeited yellow Lemon labels.
+This record was realized by the same company that produced GB / GET BACK on YOOW label.

 INTEREST.
 This is a rare rubber-stamped record, quite interesting for collectors. ****

 NOTES.
 TMOQ and Wizardo Records used a reproduction of the original Lemon Record insert (release 1) for late 70's reissues of THE "GET BACK" SESSIONS.